 Frontispiece of an Early Modern Bible imprint from the Cardiff Rare Books Collection

-The Department of Religious Studies & Theology is a leading centre for research and, as demonstrated in the last Research Assessment Exercise, every one of its core staff members is undertaking research of international excellence.
-The Department's research community is structured by a number of key research groups, research centres, and projects, which draw together specialists working in a number of different areas and disciplines.
+The Department of Religious Studies & Theology is a leading centre in the UK for research and impact.
+It was ranked among the top ten UK departments in the latest Research Excellence Framework (REF).
+75% of its research and 90% of its research environment are classed as internationally excellent or world-leading.
+Every single staff member is participating in this success as the Department's research community is structured in research groups and research centres which draw together specialists working in different areas and disciplines.

 The Religion in Late Antiquity research group is dedicated to the study of Christianity in Late Antiquity, in the Mediterranean and the Near East.
 Its interests include the interaction of Christianity with Judaism, Graeco-Roman (‘pagan’) religions and early Islam, and the emergence of the Latin (‘western’) Christian traditions.